 Once again, I find myself invited to go to Monte Castillo.
 The week before was the dropping of the corner stone and a blessing for water treatment building.
 So this particular day we are going to see how digging is progressing.
 Only, I’m not feeling called to a shovel, but to the water once again.

 So I watch and listen through the lens of this fancy camera which I don’t own.
 It’s an experience of Jesus’s love I see that they really all need.
-For faith in Him is all they have out here, but with the high price of poverty something too for them is dying on the inside.
+For faith in Him is all they have out here, but with the high price of poverty something is dying on the inside of them.
 I see as clear as night and day.
 It’s a touch of Jesus’s hand that says “I see you, I love you, I am with you.”

 One of the same girls is present from the other day.
 She gestures to the miraculous medal bracelet she’s wearing, it’s my bracelet I gave here the last time I was there.

 So once again I begin to teach them the Hail Mary in English, that’s what that tell me to do.
-I quickly reminder from the other day how easy is to get tripped up again and again.
-As I recite, I have to stop, start, and slow down often, as they are not able to repeat certain words.
+I quickly remember from the other day how easy is to get tripped up again and again.
+As I recite, I have to stop, start, and slow down often, as they are not able to repeat certain words and it’s this that trips me up.

 We complete one full decade and now I’m thinking what should I do next.
 Pray over them I hear the Lord say.
 I begin to model what I want them to do one by one.
 Demonstrating one girl to sit next to me, open their hands and lay them on their lap, take a deep breath, close their eyes, and just relax.